ftsrg/gamma/plugins/vis/README.md

 Currently, the PlantUML statechart visualization does not support

-* Multiple top level regions,
+* multiple top level regions,
-* Multiple entry states in a region, e.g., an initial state and a history state,
+* multiple entry states in a region, e.g., an initial state and a history state,
-* Transitions connecting states in different regions.
+* transitions connecting states in different regions.